tGodson/rails-capstone/README.md

 _you can create a user by clicking on the signup button at the top right of your screen and fill the sign up form

-_You can sign In by clicking on the sign In button at the top right of your screen and filling the form
+_Sign In by clicking on the sign In button at the top right of your screen and filling the form

-_You can create an transaction when you are logged In by clicking on the `ADD NEW` Butoon at the bottom of `my transction page` and fill the form
+_To create a transaction, click on `My Transactions` menu and click `ADD NEW` button and fill the form

+_Add  a group by clicking on the `All Groups` menu then on the `ADD NEW` button

+_To view all transactions of a group, click on the `VIEW` button of that group

 ## Author